Tcl CFFI package (v2.0b1)

 At the script level, a null pointers is any pointer whose address component is 0.
 The token NULL may also be used for this purpose.

 Null pointers have their own safety checks and are independent of the pointer registration mechanisms described above.
 By default, a function result that is a null pointer is treated as an error and triggers the function's error handling mechanisms.
 Similarly, an attempt to pass a null pointer to a function or store it as a field value in a C struct will raise an exception.
-This can be overridden by including the nullok annotation on the function return, parameter or structure fields type definition.
-For return values of type string and unistring with this annotation, an empty string is returned when the called function returns NULL.
-In case of structs that are returned by reference, a nullok annotation will map a NULL return value to a struct with default values for all fields.
+This can be overridden by including the novaluechecks annotation on the function return, parameter or structure fields type definition.
+For return values of type string, unistring and winstring with this annotation, an empty string is returned when the called function returns NULL.
+In case of structs that are returned by reference, a novaluechecks annotation will map a NULL return value to a struct with default values for all fields.
 If any field does not have a default, an error is raised.

-Note that when returned as output parameters from a function, either directly or embedded as struct field, null pointers are permitted even without the nullok annotation.
+Note that when returned as output parameters from a function, either directly or embedded as struct field, null pointers are permitted even without the novaluechecks annotation.

 Memory operationsTop, Main, Index